scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~
 {: #figure-12 title="Hop Entry"}

-Each body of an AS entry MUST contain exactly one hop entry component.
-The hop entry component specifies forwarding information which the data plane requires to create the hop through the current AS (in the direction of the beaconing).
+Each body of an AS entry MUST contain exactly one hop entry.
+It specifies forwarding information which the data plane requires to create the hop through the current AS (in the direction of the beaconing).

-The following code block defines the hop entry component `HopEntry` in Protobuf message format:
+The `HopEntry` Protobuf message format is:

 ~~~~
    message HopEntry {